-The accounting procedures of the School District did not provide adequate internal controls at the Central Office.
+The accounting procedures of the School District continue to not provide adequate internal controls at the Central Office.

 The School District's management is responsible for designing and maintaining internal controls that provide reasonable assurance that transactions are processed appropriately.
+Further, management is responsible for implementing reported corrective action to findings from previous engagements.